 HSA or Health Savings Accounts are growing more popular every year.
-The increase in popularity within this style of the plan is a result of growing insurance and healthcare costs.
-More than 32 million HSA accounts are currently active in the United States and receiving contributions.
+The increase in popularity within this plan style results from growing insurance and healthcare costs.
+More than 32 million HSA accounts are active in the United States and receiving contributions.

-One of the lesser know items is that you can no longer contribute to your HSA if you working past 65 and taking your Medicare.
-Currently, there is a bill in the House of Representatives that could change that and allow HSA contributions once enrolled in Medicare.
+One of the lesser-known items is that you can no longer contribute to your HSA if you are working past 65 and are a Medicare recipient.
+Currently, a bill in the House of Representatives could change that and allow HSA contributions once enrolled in Medicare.

 What is a Health Savings Account?

-Health savings accounts are special savings accounts that allow you to set money aside on a pre-tax basis.
+Health savings accounts are special savings accounts that allow you to set money aside pre-tax.
 These funds can be used for qualified medical expenses such as deductibles, coinsurance, and copays.
 These plans can help lower your healthcare costs.

-To be allowed to contribute to an HSA, you must be enrolled in a high deductible health plan.
-Medicare isn‘t considered a high deductible plan which is why you can’t contribute to your HSA once you start Medicare.
+To be allowed to contribute to an HSA, you must be enrolled in a high-deductible health plan.
+Medicare isn‘t considered a high-deductible plan, so you can’t contribute to your HSA once you start Medicare.

-Health savings account come with triple tax benefits:
+Health savings accounts come with triple tax benefits:

 - Tax-deductible contributions

 - Untaxed withdrawals — if used for qualified medical expenses